theobald-software/theobald-software.github.io/content/_en/yunio/sap-connection.md

 {: .box-warning}
 **Warning!** **Missing Authorization**
-To establish a connection to SAP the access to general authority objects (RFC) must be available.
+To establish a connection to SAP, the access to general authority objects must be available.
-Make sure to gain access to the general authority objects.
 For more information, see the knowledge base article on [SAP User Rights](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights).

-The SAP connection settings are in the *Connection* section of the Web UI.
+The SAP connection settings are in the *Connection* section of the yunIO Designer.
 - To add a new SAP connection, click **[Add Connection]** (1).<br>
 - To edit an existing connection, click on the name of the connection you want to edit (2).